Project

 The end goal is to reduce poverty by building a sustainable and resilient agriculture sector that supports growth and inclusiveness in Cambodia.

-The many benefits of innovation
+The many benefits of innovation in agro-ecology

 WAT4CAM has been supporting the Ministry of Water Resources and Meteorology (MoWRAM) through capacity-building activities in terms of (i) irrigation and social water management as a way to encourage sustainable local appropriation and (ii) integrated water resource management (IWRM), including use of satellite-based hydrometeorological technologies.

-The WAT4CAM programme has four components that seek to deliver long-term poverty reduction, develop the economy, and reduce the vulnerability of rural populations to climate change:
+The WAT4CAM programme has four components that seek to deliver long-term poverty reduction, develop the economy and reduce the vulnerability of rural populations to climate change:

 1. Increase cultivated areas by rehabilitating and completing irrigation and drainage infrastructures;